mavryk-network/mavryk-protocol/docs/atlas/plugins.rst

 Starting with Ithaca protocol (see :doc:`../protocols/012_ithaca`), the plugin implements a lightweight classification function, called ``precheck``, that doesn't check the total gas consumption.
-So with this modication and those of Octez 12.0, the prevalidator, would propagate any succesfully prevalidated operation.
+So with this modication and those of Mavkit 12.0, the prevalidator, would propagate any succesfully prevalidated operation.
 In order to protect nodes from potential DDoS, a new mechanism has been added in the plugin to bound the number of successfully prechecked operations.
 This mechanism works as follows: